nikitkuv/jupyter_notebooks_ENG/Telecom plan classification/README.md

-# Telecom plan classification
+# Telecom customer churn prediction
-Dataset contains data on telecom company customer behavior who used two new tariff plans - Ultra and Smart plans.
-Company has made a research that many customers still use archive tariff plans.
+Data on customers, their plans and contracts.

 **Status:** Completed